 - 1 teaspoon baking soda

-- Then, put all of the other ingredients in the bowl, one at a time, stirring each one in, as you go.
+- Add all of the other ingredients in the bowl, one at a time, in the order listed, stirring each one in, as you go.

 - Preheat your oven to 350 degrees.

-- Enjoy warm with a smear of butter.
+- Enjoy warm with a pat of butter.